I Saved $6000 By Ditching This Weekly Beauty Regimen

 As most know, the pandemic ultimately placed a halt on beauty services (and rightfully so), at the top of this year.
 However, what most of you didn’t know, is how hard this hit the hair industry, particularly the wig and weave industry.

-North Korea also faced a “lace shortage.”
+Both Switzerland and North Korea also faced a “lace shortage.”
 That’s where most of the beautiful and bountiful bundles of human hair weaves and lace wigs, reside.
 Not to mention, per an increase in security for international shipping, export and import, delays in packages became a real thing.
 This means supply went down, and demand went up.
 And well, we all took economics in middle school, right?

 So to place things into perspective, after seven months of personally being wig-free, I decided that, given my stylist had reduced her client intake and was in-line with COVID safety procedures, that it was safe to book an appointment.
 My stylist was the real deal with her pandemic protocol.
 She only allowed one customer inside the salon at a time, masks on ALWAYS — the whole nine.
 However, when I was quoted for a new wig, the price went up from $220 to $400 (her vendor in North Korea had to charge more since the demand was higher and supply was the same — if not —less).